NREL/hycon/docs/install_instructions.md

 (installation)=
 # Installation

-WHOC is _not_ designed to be used as a stand-alone package.
-Most likely, you'll want to add WHOC to an existing conda environment that contains your simulation testbed, such as [Hercules](https://github.com/NREL/hercules).
+Hycon is _not_ designed to be used as a stand-alone package.
+Most likely, you'll want to add Hycon to an existing conda environment that contains your simulation testbed, such as [Hercules](https://github.com/NREL/hercules).
 For example, see the
 [Hercules installation instructions](https://nrel.github.io/hercules/install_instructions.html)